An amazing 40 minute live set by Evenings.

 I don’t know of anywhere in Belfast that plays this kind of music, but if anyone else does then please let me know.

-I also post on Observing Type.
+I also post infrequently over at Observing Type.